← Case studies

 The call

 What Derek caught: the property was on a lot zoned for a rebuild-for-three configuration.
 The existing house had ARV around $520K.
 But a tear-down with three new 2,200 sqft builds?
-That was an entirely different math problem, and the executor had no idea.
+That was an entirely different math problem, and the owner had no idea.

 Derek fired a hot-lead alert to Simon’s phone at 2:17 PM Central.
 Simon was on a walkthrough for a $9K deal when it pinged.
-He finished the walkthrough, called the executor back within 45 minutes, and had a contract signed by end-of-week.
+He finished the walkthrough, called the owner back within 45 minutes, and had a contract signed by end-of-week.

 The assignment